XJINE/Unity_XDebug/README.md

 ### To Keep Consle Click Action

-In standard Unity editor, we can jump to the call-point of ``Debug.Log / Debug.unityLogger.Log`` in source code with console click.
+In standard Unity editor, we can jump to the call-point of ``Debug.Log`` in source code with console click.

 However if make a wrapper function of these, the call-point is set inside the wrapper.